n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

   }
 ];
 ```
-3. Add a second Function node, and connect it to the Start node.
+3. Add a second Code node, and connect it to the Start node.
 4. Paste the following JavaScript code snippet in the **JavaScript Code** field:
 ```js
 return [